eidoriantan/mp3tag.js/CONTRIBUTING.md

 ### Contributing
-This library is open to contributions from anyone who are interested but please make sure that you are following this guideline:
+This library is open for contributions from anyone who are interested but please make sure that you are following these guidelines:

  * When editting JavaScript (`*.js`, `*.mjs`) files, please follow the [standard.js styleguide](https://standardjs.com/rules.html);